-Also, the case of GMC v Krishnan EWHC 2892 (Admin) – confirming that judicial review is the correct approach to challenge facts found proved by a tribunal and a tribunal decision to impose a warning.
+Also, the case of GMC v Krishnan EWHC 2892 (Admin) – confirming that judicial review is the correct approach to challenge facts found proved by a tribunal, and where a tribunal has made a decision to impose a warning.
 In essence, judicial review may be available in some instances where the GMC case did not proceed to the sanction stage.
 A case that reaches the formal sanction stage will usually engage the statutory appeal process, in contrast.

 Challenging the Imposition of a Warning